About Team Shelter USA, LLC

 Dr. Pizano is considered a leading expert in shelter reform with unprecedented results.
 As an accomplished public speaker and influencer, in particular with municipal leaders, she is a positive force helping organizations reach their potential.

 Dr. Pizano created Team Shelter USA, LCC in August of 2017 in an effort to offer a wider scope of services to help shelters of all types and sizes, regardless of their challenges and resources.
 Her goal is for all animal welfare organizations to implement proven life-saving Best Practices that ultimately provide sustainable resolution for issues long believed to be unsolvable.
+Dr. Pizano is a courtesy faculty member at the University of Florida and oversees the assessment program.

 Awards and Recognitions